Why plans are already in motion for a Trump third term – no matter what the law says

 Earlier this year, Republican congressman Andy Ogles introduced a House resolution to amend it to enable a president to be elected for up to three terms.
 Ogles wrote: “President Trump’s decisive leadership stands in stark contrast to the chaos, suffering, and economic decline Americans have endured over the past four years.

-However, it certainly wouldn’t surprise constitutional law professor Michele Goodwin if Trump did actively try to seek a third term by any means necessary: “There has already been a display of lawlessness in the executive orders and other actions taken by the Trump administration.”
+It certainly wouldn’t surprise constitutional law professor Michele Goodwin if Trump did actively try to seek a third term by any means necessary: “There has already been a display of lawlessness in the executive orders and other actions taken by the Trump administration,” she says.

 Indeed, Goodwin, a professor from Georgetown Law, says Trump is making history for things that are anti-democratic and anti-constitutional.
 “For example when the president said he wants to do away with birthright citizenship, he can’t do away with it with the stroke of his pen.
 It’s in the American constitution.
 In the kidnapping of people who have green cards and then secreting them away, making history in mass deportations – these things have been wrongfully reported as if these are just people who are ‘just illegals’, but these are people who are in a legal process for refugee status or towards immigration status.
 So the fact that they may not have a green card does not mean that they’re not in an appropriate legal status and process.”

-Birthright citizenship is protected in the 14th amendment and courts have blocked it for now.
-The Ronald Reagan-appointed judge issued an emergency order initially halting Trump’s executive order, saying, “I have been on the bench for over four decades.
+Birthright citizenship is protected in the 14th amendment and courts have blocked its loss for now.
+A Ronald Reagan-appointed judge issued an emergency order initially halting Trump’s executive order, saying, “I have been on the bench for over four decades.
 I can’t remember another case where the question presented was as clear.”

 Other legal scholars have dismissed the idea of running for a third term as impossible, but for Trump’s most ardent supporters, constitutional roadblocks have rarely been a concern.
 In fact, the mere suggestion that he might seek to extend his grip on power has already energised his base.